-You will automatically be disqualified (dropped from the roll) if you have not posted your Week 1 Introduction to the Discussion Forum AND do not complete Quiz1, Lab 1, and Assignment 1 by their respective due dates.
-In addition, you will be dropped from the course if you are not participating at least four days a week, or failing the course due to a lack of participation resulting in missed quizzes, labs, assignments, discussions or exams.
+You will automatically be dropped from the course if you have not posted your introduction AND you have not completed "Lab 1 - Competency Exercise" by their respective due dates.
+You will also be subject to disqualification from the course if you are not participating at least four days a week, or failing the course due to a lack of participation resulting in missed quizzes, labs, or exams.